-Please join us in congratulating the winners of the 2020-21 Leonard and Joan Ronis Annual Memorial Recital Prize, Dana D’Orlando, oboe and Allison Siekmann, violin.
+Please join us in congratulating the winners of the 2020-21 Joan Terr Ronis Annual Memorial Recital Prize, Dana D’Orlando, oboe and Allison Siekmann, violin.

 Dana and Allison earned this honor by demonstrating exceptional musicianship in their recent spring jury auditions.
 As co-winners of the prize, both students will receive a monetary award and be honored at the undergraduate awards ceremony in the spring of 2021.
 And more importantly, should conditions permit, Dana and Allison will jointly perform the Ronis Memorial Recital in October 2020 (date TBA).
 If conditions do not allow an in-person recital at that time, we will explore other options to showcase their wonderful talents.

-Dana D’Orlando, oboe (left) recently completed her sophomore year at CWRU, double majoring in biology and music.
+Dana D’Orlando, oboe (left) is a junior at CWRU, double majoring in biology and music.
 Throughout her musical career she has participated in various ensembles and organizations.¹ Dana serves as president of CWRU’s Music Therapy Club.
 After graduation she plans to continue her education in graduate school with hopes of pursuing a career in research.
 Dana would like to thank her applied instructor, Cynthia Watson (CIM), for all of her support and words of encouragement that have helped her grow into a stronger musician.

 Allison Siekmann, violin (right) is a third-year music education major at CWRU who studies with Stephen Sims (CIM).
 She has previously performed in all state orchestras and participated in several chamber organizations.² Beyond performing, Allison has a passion for music education and was awarded the Pat Ciricillo Music Education Scholarship.
 She serves as president of CWRU’s chapter of the Ohio Collegiate Music Educators Association and is a member of Mu Phi Epsilon Phi Omicron, through which she teaches private lessons at the Joyful Noise Music School.
 Allison enjoys volunteering her time by playing with her string quartet for organizations such as the Ronald McDonald House and the Maryssa’s Mission Foundation.